LearningRegistry/LearningRegistry/docs/spec/Resource_Distribution_Network_Model/index.rst

 All data models have a named attribute that indicates if the document instance is in use (active).
 Network data model document instances are never deleted; they transition from active to not active.

-Additional constraints on attributes values are detailed in `Data Model Attributes <https://docs.google.com/a/learningregistry.org/document/d/1p-6XFb_eBlVYiGb9fZYtcQ4Z363rjysgS2PiZLXzAyY/edit?hl=en_US#heading=h.3h25kjtjey9j>`_.
+Additional constraints on attributes values are detailed in :ref:`Data Model Attributes <Data Model Attributes>`.

-.. _h.18vbt1hxuutv:
+.. _Network Node Description Data Model:

 Network Node Description Data Model
 -----------------------------------